Lake Tyers

 The East Gippsland CMA has been monitoring the quality of the water throughout the Lake to determine the level of risk to environmental values, in particular fish species.
-Due to poor water quality in the lake (low oxygen levels in the water), there is a high risk of widespread fish deaths.
-This has meant East Gippsland CMA have not authorised an artificial opening to the estuary.
-Low oxygen levels particularly in the lower parts of the water column, is a major risk to fish, as immediately after an artificial opening the oxygenated surface water layer drains out to sea.
+Due to low oxygen levels in the lake there is a potential risk of localised fish deaths.
+Low oxygen levels particularly in the lower parts of the water column, is a major risk to fish, as immediately after an opening the oxygenated surface water layer drains out to sea.
 That in turn leaves behind water that is low in oxygen in the deeper areas of the estuary or that has drained from the surrounding land.
 A lack of oxygen is the primary cause of fish deaths.

 Rain and flow into the catchment are required to mix the oxygen throughout the water column and lessen the degree of stratification of salt and fresh water through the lake.